 This religious Hindu festival is celebrated in the whole country along with the state of Jharkand with equal amount of pomp and show.
 This auspicious day is observed to mark the birth of Lord Rama.
-The people of Jharkhand celebrate this sacred festival by observing fasts and observing prayers in his honor.
-In the state of Jharkhand early morning rituals marks this sacred ceremony.
+The people of Jharkhand celebrate this sacred festival by observing fasts and prayers in his honor.
+In Early morning rituals marks this sacred ceremony.
 During this festival the people of Jharkhand sing and chant the name of Lord Rama.

-Dussehra, one of the much-awaited festivals of Jharkhand.
+Dussehra is one of the much-awaited festivals of Jharkhand.
 It is a ten days event in total.
 It demands the participation of the rich and the poor alike.
 The festival is marked in the state by the worship of Goddess Durga, the incarnation of the cosmic energy.
 Ramlila also forms a major part of the Dussehra celebrations in this state.
 The victory of Lord Rama over the demon king Ravana is celebrated in this state by visiting the temples and chanting verses from the great epic Ramayana.
 Huge effigies of the demon king Ravana are dressed in colorful outfits and then set onto fire.

 Jityya Bhaiya Dooj

 Jitya Bhaiya Dooj is one of the prominent festivals of Jharkhand, celebrated with much exuberance.
 It is a festival purely dedicated to the love and affection between brothers and sisters.
 Brothers bless their sisters and also promise to protect them from all hardships.

 This festival is celebrated at the end of the month of Ramzan.
 It comes on the first day of the tenth month of the Hijrah or Muslim calendar.
 This festival is celebrated all over the state with great pomp and show.